AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-07-09-jekyll-comment-system-github-issues.md

 }{% endraw %}{% endcapture %}
 {% include code.html file="_includes/comments.html" code=code lang="javascript" %}

-This uses the `fetch` browser API to make a Promise-based XHR request.
+This uses the `fetch` API.
 On failure, we set a message informing the user that we were unable to fetch the comments.
-If the data is returned and processed, we invoke an `initRenderComments` function that we'll define in a bit.
-That function will initiate the process of loading the dependency scripts for our comment system.
+If the data is returned and processed, we invoke an `initRenderComments` function, which we'll define in a bit.
+That function begins loading the third-party JavaScript for our comment system.

 Speaking of which...